Thai Food Made Easy | VEGAN SOM TUM

 Method

--Mix the lemon juice, agave syrup, chili, marmite, and garlic in a small bowl.
-Whisk until marmite dissolved.
+-Mix the lemon juice, agave syrup, chilli, fish/soy sauce, marmite and garlic in a small bowl.
+Whisk until the marmite is dissolved.
 This is your salad dressing.

 -Pour the dressing into the vegetable bowl.

--Add the peanut, yeast flake and fold all the ingredients together.
+-Add the peanuts, yeast flakes and fold all the ingredients together.

 -Serve immediately as a super fresh side dish.